 - Alcohol, tobacco, cursing and weapons are not required.

 - Math and psychology are far more important than bluffing and keeping an ace up your sleeve.

-I also learned that the game of poker is slow, almost boring.
+I also learned that the game of poker can be slow at times, occasionally bordering on boring.
 The majority of the time you spend at a poker table is waiting for your next hand to start.
 If you’re playing well you may only play three to five hands an hour, while you fold five times as many hands.

 Perhaps unexpectedly, this ‘boring’ pace is part of what makes poker a beautiful game for startup founders — it gives everyone at the table plenty of opportunity to get to know each other.
 What happens during all that boring time is what makes poker the ultimate “un-networking” activity.

 When I say “un-networking”, I’m not just trying to be clever.
 The truth is that traditional networking is in most instances a massive waste of time for a serious, venture scale founder.
 Starting and growing a venture scale company is hard… very, very hard.
 There is literally not enough hours in a day to do everything that a founders need to take care of.
 Spending an evening searching for a valuable conversation while dodging service providers in a noisy, crowded room has a negative expected value for a founder.
 For sure.

 But surely a founder needs to build her network, right?
 Certainly.
 In difficult and risky business of building a company, success will likely require that founders find help from others — advice, insight, introductions, investment, partnerships, etc. Help of this kind is critically valuable.

 In my 20-ish years experience as a serial founder, mentor and advisor, it is my observation that this kind of help most often comes from the people a founder already knows.
 This is why a strong network is so important for a founder.